duckdb/duckdb-web/_posts/2024-03-22-dependency-management.md

 For DuckDB, this historically meant that for each dependency, a very careful consideration was made balancing the increased maintenance burden against the necessity of dependency.
 Including a dependency meant the responsibility of maintaining it, so this decision was never taken lightly.
-This works well in many cases and has the advantage of forcing developers to critically think about including a dependency and not mindlessly bolt on library after library.
+This works well in many cases and has the added benefit of forcing developers to critically think about including a dependency and not mindlessly bolt on library after library.
 However, for some dependencies, this just doesn’t work.
 Large cloud provider SDKs for example.
 They tend to be pretty massive, very frequently updated, and packed with arguably essential functionality for an increasingly mature analytical